 - The local loop (test loop 3) which is activated by a C/I0 ARL command loops the transmit data of the transmitter to its receiver.
-The information of the IOM-2 upstream B- and D-channels is looped back to the downstream B- and D-channels.
-The T-bit is also transparent which means that the state of the BAC-bit is looped back to the S/G- or A/B-bit. - The remote loop (test loop 2) is activated by the U{PN} interface and loops the received data back to the U{PN} interface.
+The information of the IOM-2 upstream B- and D-channels is looped back to the downstream B- and D-channels. - The remote loop (test loop 2) is activated by TR_CONF.RLP (see chapter 7.2.3).
+The data received from the line interface is looped back to the line interface.
 The D-channel information received from the line card is transparently forwarded to the downstream IOM-2 D-channel.

 The downstream B-channel information on IOM-2 is fixed to 'FF'H while test loop 2 is active.
-Additional to C/I0 a remote loop (loop 2) is indicated by the RLP bit in the TR STA register.

-2.3.8.2 Test Signals on the U{PN} Interface
+2.3.7.2 Test Signals on the Line Interface

-Two kinds of test signals may be sent by the SCOUT-P(X):
+Two kinds of test signals may be sent by the SCOUT-DX:

-- The single pulses are of alternating polarity at 2kHz (one pulse per U{PN} frame).
+- The single pulses are of alternating polarity at 2 kHz (one pulse per frame).
 The corresponding C/I command is SSP (Send single pulses). - The continuous pulses are pulses of alternating polarity.
 The corresponding C/I command is SCP (Send continuous pulses).

-2.3.9 Transmitter Characteristics
+2.3.8 Transmitter Characteristics